Unwiring & Rewiring Your Brain: Sensitization and Hypofrontality

 - Two research reviews by the head of NIDA - Drug Addiction and Its Underlying Neurobiological Basis: Neuroimaging Evidence for the Involvement of the Frontal Cortex and Addiction: Decreased reward sensitivity and increased expectation sensitivity conspire to overwhelm the brain's control circuit

-Functions of the prefrontal lobes:
+Functions of the prefrontal cortex:

 Compared to other primates, humans possess a well developed prefrontal region.
 In charge of abstract thinking and analysis, it is also responsible for regulating behavior.
 This includes mediating conflicting thoughts, making choices between right and wrong, and predicting the probable outcomes of actions or events.
 This brain area also governs social control, such as suppressing emotional or sexual urges.
 Since the prefrontal cortex is the brain center responsible for taking in data through the body's senses and deciding on actions, it is most strongly implicated in human qualities like consciousness, general intelligence, and personality.